 Take a Long Walk

 What better way to spend Valentine’s Day with your dog than sharing some quality bonding time?
-Take your dog for a nice, long walk in the neighborhood where they can sniff to their heart’s content.
-Or bring them to a dog park or fenced-in, off-leash area to run around.
-If the weather’s warm enough, you could even go hiking with your dog.
-It’s a great way for your pup to get some exercise and have fun.
+Take them for a nice, long walk in the neighborhood where they can sniff to their heart’s content.
+You could also bring them to a dog park or fenced-in, off-leash area to run around.

 Teach Your Dog New Tricks

 Another way to bond with your dog and show some appreciation on Valentine’s Day is by teaching them a new trick.
 You can easily teach your dog tricks like shake hands, crawl, fetch, roll over, and even kiss.
-Training treats that your dog really loves are a great way to teach your dog tricks through positive reward training.
-Dogs who learn enough tricks can ultimately earn their AKC Trick Dog title.

-Have a “Date Night” In
+Have a ‘Date Night’ In

 You and your dog may want to opt for a relaxing evening at home.
 Sometimes it’s nice to just cuddle up on the couch and watch a good movie.
 If it happens to be a dog movie, even better.
 Giving your furry friend extra attention and cuddles is a surefire way to make them feel special on Valentine’s Day.